Gathrazio/vs-assignments/level-one/dom-debug/README.md

 This project is SUPPOSED TO be able to add items to the list.

-Each item can have it's background changed.
+Each item can have its background changed.

-It's super broken.
+It was super broken.

-Please clone it down and fix it.

-Sources tab and the console are your friend.
+But I fixed it.